-Memo Review by Lauren Brodsky, HKS Lecturer
+Memo reviewed by Lauren Brodsky, HKS Lecturer in Public Policy

 Sitting slightly reclined, with a steady stream of cigarette smoke visible to the viewer, esteemed journalist Edward R. Murrow faces a television screen with a view of a Boston apartment.
 It is 1953.
 Murrow is interviewing junior Senator John F. Kennedy, and his wife, Jackie, for the show People to People.
 Murrow asks the newlyweds if their wedding presents are in Washington D.C. or Boston, and makes other small talk.
 Then Murrow turns to Jackie, noting that she was also a journalist, and asks: “Which requires the most diplomacy?
 To interview Senators or to be married to them?”
 Jackie laughs, shyly, and Kennedy answers for her: “Being married to one!”

 Many interviews and broadcasting hours would pass before Edward R. Murrow would leave broadcasting, and enter government service and John F. Kennedy’s Presidential administration.
 In 1961, Murrow became Director of the United States Information Agency (USIA), an agency that has since folded into the State Department.
 As director of USIA, Murrow managed the various U.S. government-funded international broadcasters, such as Voice of America and Radio Free Europe.
 He also studied foreign opinion of the U.S., with a focus on whether audiences trusted Kennedy and believed that the U.S. sought peace in the Cold War struggle.